BlueStamp-Engineering-2022/James_BSE_project/index.md

 - MPU6050 GND to ground rail
 - MPU6050 SCL to 10kΩ resistor to 5V rail
 - MPU6050 SDA to 10kΩ resistor to 5V rail
-- servos #1 and #2 power and ground to 5V rail and ground rail
+- servos #1 and #2 power to 5V rail, ground to ground rail

 **Arduino**